qhengncsu/qhengncsu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+I am currently a tenure-track associate professor (副研究员) at School of Mathematics at Southeast University in Nanjing, Jiangsu, China.
-I am currently a postdoctoral scholar at Department of Computational Medicine, UCLA, working with Dr. [Kenneth Lange](https://www.pnas.org/doi/10.1073/pnas.2308441120) and Dr. [Hua Zhou](https://hua-zhou.github.io/).
-I received my Ph.D. from North Carolina State University, where I primarily worked with Dr. [Eric C. Chi](https://www.ericchi.com/).
+Previously, I was a postdoctoral scholar at Department of Computational Medicine, UCLA, working with Dr. [Kenneth Lange](https://www.pnas.org/doi/10.1073/pnas.2308441120) and Dr. [Hua Zhou](https://hua-zhou.github.io/).
+Prior to that, I received my Ph.D. from North Carolina State University, where I primarily worked with Dr. [Eric C. Chi](https://www.ericchi.com/).
+My expertise lies in numerical optimization, and I often approach statistics from a computational perspective.
+Recently, I have developed an interest in various forms of statistical thinking, including stability and false discovery rate (FDR) control.
+Additionally, I am interested in modern approaches to large-scale statistical genetics.

 # 📝 Preprints & In Preparation